Folkius/CE_documentation/docs/general/details/casino.md

 ## Solo rolls - Time-limited

 ::: info COOLDOWNS
-For timed rolls, the listed cooldown only comes into effect if a roll is not completed within the listed timeframe.
+For timed rolls, the listed cooldown only comes into effect if a roll is not completed within the roll's timeframe.

-Should a given roll be completed, a user can choose to roll again immediately if desired.
+Should a given roll be completed successfully, a user can choose to roll again immediately if desired.
 :::

 ### One Hell of a Day